 10:13 - What have been the consequences of China’s currency management policy for China and for the rest of the world?

 However, as China aims to rebalance its economy into a more consumption-oriented model, a devalued currency is no longer in China’s interest.
 Since the start of President Xi Jinping’s administration, economic policy has shifted toward promoting a strong RMB, which will decrease the cost of imports and encourage domestic consumption.
 China’s efforts to strengthen the RMB also reflect a desire to improve the currency’s international usage.
 Japan employed a similar strategy of yen internationalization following the Asian financial crisis of 1997–1998, which was designed to promote regional economic stability.
-RMB internationalization has started to deliver meaningful payoffs for China, as a growing number of East and South Asian nations have started to peg their currencies closer to the RMB than the U.S. dollar.
-Further recognition of the RMB’s international standing came in November 2015 when the International Monetary Fund (IMF) entered the RMB into its basket of special drawing rights (SDR) currencies.
+RMB internationalization has started to deliver meaningful payoffs for China.
+In October 2016, the IMF entered the RMB into its basket of basket of special drawing rights (SDR) currencies.

 The RMB’s internationalization has once again brought the debate over the currency’s value into the global spotlight.
 When China announced in August 2015 that it had allowed the RMB to depreciate 2 percent relative to the U.S. dollar, many outside observers believed that China sought to again prop up its exports.
 Conversely, this one-time devaluation was part of a long-term strategy to allow the RMB to gradually rise relative to other currencies.
 Strong dollar growth in 2015 caused the RMB (on a managed peg with the dollar) to rise against its other trade partners’ currencies more quickly than intended.